hamiat/code-assignment/README.md

 ### Possible improvements

-* Three of the methods are using this piece of code to find and compare the input id with the ids of the movies.
+:sewing_needle: Three of the methods are using this piece of code to find and compare the input id with the ids of the movies.
 This can probably can be refactored into a method that can be passed into them to reduce code duplication.
  ```javascript
 const matchId = this.movies.find((movie) => Math.floor(id) === movie.id);
 ```

-* Error handling for the getMovieByGenre(genre) method.
+:sewing_needle: Error handling for the getMovieByGenre(genre) method.

 ### Reflections

-I really enjoyed this coding assigment as it felt like a real life exercise (coming from a frontend background).
-Normally, I would face such a task using a library/framework such as React as its built in hook useState makes working with classes easier, as well as provides a more straight-forward way of rendering the data to thw browser with the JSX syntax .
+:bulb: I really enjoyed this coding assigment as it felt like a real life exercise (coming from a frontend background).</br>
+:bulb: Working with classes when working with object oriented programming is always a good challange, as it as commonly used programming practice.
+However, normally I would approach such a task using a library/framework such as React as its built in hook useState makes working with classes easier.
+As well as providing a more straight-forward way of rendering the data to the browser with the JSX syntax.</br>
+:bulb: It would have been nice to show-case some of my skills within HTML & CSS as well, however as it was not required I decided to focus on the assigned tasks.</br></br>
+:watch: This project took me about 2 hours to complete with an additional 1.5 hours for testing and refactoring.